Over the past few months, I’ve tested some of Xiaomi’s best stick vacuums, including the Roidmi F8, Jimmy JV51, and the Roidmi NEX.

-The Dreame V10 Pro is their latest cordless stick vacuum that has the “Space 3.0 Enhanced Motor”, which is the most potent of all their products.
+The Dreame V10 is their latest cordless stick vacuum with the “Space 3.0 Enhanced Motor”, which is the most potent of all their products.
 Dreame says that this motor has 16% more power than the V9, but the question is, how does this power translate in the real world?
 That’s what we’ll find in the review.
-This vacuum only comes with the soft roller attachment, so it’s most useful on hard floors, but in my tests, it was very good at picking up surface dirt even on mid pile carpet.
+This vacuum only comes with the soft roller attachment, so it’s most useful on hard floors, but in my tests, it was very good at picking up surface dirt even on mid-pile carpet.

 - Will run for up to 64 minutes in the lowest setting with non-powered tools